carlosjhr64/neuronet/MORE.md

 # So, map the above to the following concise notation:
 Aij  ==  | Bij + {k, Wijk*Ack}
-# I considered Einstein notation, but
-# decided to keep things in ASCII and explicit.

 # The input layer:
 Ij  ==  A0j